Shiny scalps

 However, even if you do have a shiny bald head, there is still hope!
 You are likely a great candidate for hair restoration surgery.
 While hair restoration surgery was previously not very effective, new research has found that it produces far better results when paired with laser hair therapy.

 The reason?
 Freshly harvested hair benefits immensely from high doses of energy.
 Laser hair therapy devices deliver a precise dose of energy via medical-grade lasers.
 This energy helps hair stay firmly rooted and grow to its full potential.
 Most patients who undergo hair transplants end up losing a substantial amount of new hair, and thus their financial investment, in the following year.
-So feed your new hair with the energy it needs with the Theradome LH80 PRO and, your chances of undergoing a successful hair transplant drastically improve.
+So feed your new hair with the energy it needs with the Theradome PRO LH80Â and, your chances of undergoing a successful hair transplant drastically improve.

-Like all things medical, prevention is half the battle when fighting health issues.
+Like all things with medical, prevention is half the battle when fighting health issues.
 You should begin laser hair therapy as soon as you notice a problem.
 Shine on a scalp is equivalent to more obstacles down the road for achieving a full head of healthy hair.
 With at-home solutions for hair growth now readily available, like Theradome PRO or EVO, you have the choice to be proactive and act sooner than later, preventing any shine from dulling your happiness and self-confidence in life.

 Theradome's laser helmet is the epitome of hair restoration innovation.
 Don't miss out on this opportunity to revitalize your hair.
 Act now and rejuvenate your locks for a brighter tomorrow.